jCho23/BasicUITest/README.md

 Tasky
 =====
-This app shows how to implement UITest and Unit Tests into a Xamarin.Forms project.
+This app contains a test to illustrate UITest and Unit Tests in a Xamarin.Forms project.

-The UITests follow the recommended practice of Page Object testing.
+I followed the recommended best practices of basic UITesting using C#.

 Tasky is a simple cross-platform todo/task application sample that allows you to track todo/task items created by Bryan Costanich and Craig Dunn.